Jiezhoue/JieZhou_T1A3/README.md

 ![Feaure 1 checklist](docs/feature3.png)

 This program is a kind of simulation of online shopping and checkout function we are using everyday.

+# Two test cases

+## The Test Spreadsheet is in the docs folder

+## Test case 1 - Receipt function
+- Check if today's discount item no. is matching the stock item no. based on day of the week.
+- Check the total amount when some selected items are belong to today's special

+## Test case 2 - Delete items
+- When user purchsse items, delete those items from the stock list (decrease the quantity)
+- If the selected item's quantity is 0, prompt message

+## Test case 3 - use json read the file
+- Read txt file and assign to a varible, check the len of that varible.